larq/compute-engine/docs/build_arm.md

    install Bazel, see
    [Cross-compiling LCE with Make](#cross-compiling-lce-with-make).

-This guide will show you how to build the [LCE example application](../examples/lce_minimal.cc).
+This guide will show you how to build the [LCE example program](../examples/lce_minimal.cc).
-See [here](./inference.md) to find out how you can create your own LCE inference application.
+See [here](./inference.md) to find out how you can create your own LCE inference binary.

 NOTE: Although the Raspberry Pi 3 and Raspberry Pi 4 have 64-bit CPUs, the officially supported OS Raspbian for the Raspberry Pi is a 32-bit OS.
 In order